 Dip and Dive: Used most often in longways sets, but can feature in circles, typically double Sicilian circles (two couples facing two couples).
 Couples approach each other holding inside hands.
 One couple arches, the other couple dives under the arch.
 The 'active' couple who start the move may dip and dive under and over each couple all the way down a longways set until they get to the bottom.
 Each of the other couples may only be 'dipped' or 'dived' once.
 However, often the move is continuous, as couples reach the end of the set they turn round and start 'dipping and diving' in the opposite direction - thus everyone eventually gets back where they started (as in a full reel).
 When used in a circular formation, every couple starts at the same time (and you will be told which couples arch first).
 Maintain inside hand hold with your partner at all times except when turning around at the end of a longways set (but if you do a California twirl at the end you get to hold hands here too).
 Sometimes dip and dive is danced so fast there is hardly time to do a California Twirl at either end of the set.

-Grand Square - and the related moves grand rectangle and grand triangle are explained in detail here.
+Grand Square - and the related moves grand rectangle, grand sweep and grand triangle are explained in detail here.

 Gypsy: Two dancers walk around each other shoulder to shoulder gazing into each other's eyes.
 Can be in either direction but usually rotating clockwise (right shoulders adjacent).
 Often 'melts down' into a swing - you will already be rotating in the correct direction if told to do this!

 Half/Full right and Left through: Danced by two couples, frequently facing across the set to your partner, but sometimes facing up and down the set.
 Each person moves along typically 2,3 or 4 sides of a square.
 Facing as directed you change places with the person you are facing giving right hands as you pass (by right shoulders), then turn to your neighbour on the side and change places with them giving left hands acknowledging them as you do so, do not turn your back on the person with whom you have changed position (this is known as a courtesy turn).
 Full R & L through face across again giving right across and left on the side to finish up where you started.
-This move can of course be danced without giving hands, just passing right and left shoulders.
-This is common in Irish set dances.
+This move can be danced without giving hands, just passing right and left shoulders - as seen in several Irish set dances.

 Hey: American term for reel.